THE basic belt seen in many stills photographs from the pre-WW1 era and also in images from the Great War & WW2.

 The 1903 Pattern belt was very basic & required a minimum of skilled labour to make.

-The buckle end of the belt was also unusual in having two tongue holes for the buckle instead of one.
+The buckle end of the belt was also quite unusual in having two holes for the buckle tongue.

-The original size chart below is for 1914 Pattern belts, this example being from 1915
+The original 1915 era size chart below is for 1914 Pattern belts.

-The sizes above are the total overall length, including the buckle end.
+The sizes given are the total overall length, including the buckle end.

 Extra large 52"